 In some tutorials, you add web layers from ArcGIS Online.
 Equivalent downloadable data is provided if you can't connect to ArcGIS Online (for example, if your only available portal connection is to ArcGIS Enterprise).

 This section contains help for problems you may encounter accessing or using quick-start tutorial data.
-If these suggestions do not resolve your problem, you can post a question in the ArcGIS Pro section of GeoNet, the Esri community.
+If these suggestions do not resolve your problem, you can post a question in the ArcGIS Pro section of the Esri Community.
 If you find an error in the tutorial documentation, you can report it with the Feedback on this topic link at the bottom of the tutorial web help page.

 No search results are returned